-For further information about the IBT, please visit Mr. Don Beck in his office at 1114 N. Cory St. Room G. Students may also call Mr. Beck at 419-434-4836 or send e-mail to dbeck@findlay.edu.
+For more information about the iBT, please visit Mr. Don Beck in his office at 1114 N. Cory St., Room G. Students may also call Mr. Beck at 419-434-4836 or send e-mail to dbeck@findlay.edu.

-Disclaimer: International students should understand that iBT scores over 61 (500 ITP) for undergraduate students and iBT scores over 79/80 (550 ITP) for graduate students do not guarantee academic success at The University of Findlay.
+Disclaimer: International students should understand that iBT scores over 61 (500 ITP) for undergraduate students and iBT scores over 79/80 (550 ITP) for graduate students do not guarantee academic success at the University of Findlay.

-Important Note to ALL IELP Students: IELTS and TOEFL scores must be presented by Friday, June 3rd by 9:00 am in the IELP house (1114 N. Cory).
+Important Note to ALL IELP Students: IELTS and TOEFL scores must be presented by Friday.
+January 13th by 9 a.m. in the IELP house (1114 N. Cory St.).
 Students with conditional admission to the MBA or MS in Environmental Health and Safety Program, who submit scores after this date may be allowed to take one graduate course in the second block concurrently with their IELP courses.
 This is at the graduate and IELP program director's discretion.